 Queenstown also makes a great home base for exploring this area of New Zealand, with day trips to the Milford Sound, Arrowtown, and nearby wine regions.

 In this guide, we cover not only the best things to do in Queenstown, but also numerous day trip options, where to eat, and where to stay.
+For information on how to plan your time, take a look at our Queenstown Itinerary.

 About Our Experiences in Queenstown